Resident Tutor ProgrammeRead out

 - a free-of-charge workshop on intercultural communication

-- having the duration of your tenancy extended, according to the guidelines
+- having the duration of your tenancy extended (in Studentenwerk's dorms), according to the guidelines

 - written confirmation for being a resident tutor, which may come in handy when applying for jobs